 Antonie Bartels, the founder of Keto Fit, is one living example of how you can gain muscle while losing weight on a ketogenic diet.
 He's crazy about health and bodybuilding and has been on keto for over 2 years now.

-Need carbs to build and maintain muscle?
-Don’t think so!
-A whole bunch of bodybuilders is abandoning the carb bulking and going all-in on a high-fat diet.
-That's right.
-A ketogenic diet might be just the right thing for you to build muscle, without gaining tons of fat.
+We asked him to share his experience and break down the three reasons why a ketogenic diet might be just the right thing for you to build muscle, without gaining tons of fat.
+All backed by science.

 Ketones are muscle-sparing

 For example, in a very well-known study, 3 groups were put on a 30, 60, and 104 grams of carbs diet.
 Protein and calories were equal in all groups.
 After 9 weeks the groups respectively lost 16.2, 12.8 and 11.9 kg.
 Within those groups, fat was responsible for 95, 84 and 75% of the weight loss.
 Therefore, the group with the ketogenic ratio lost the most weight, while preserving muscle mass.

 Gain while staying lean